Updated on 5/16/2022

 For example, although an antidepressant can be an effective form of treatment for someone with a major depressive disorder, they’re typically not the first line of treatment for bipolar depression.
 And they’re almost never given as a sole treatment as it may worsen the rapid cycling for those with bipolar disorder.

-Some options for medication and treatment that can be prescribed for bipolar disorder may include:
+Some options for medication and treatment that can be prescribed for the different types of bipolar disorder may include:

 - Antipsychotic drugs — Studies show that some antipsychotic drugs can be effective for treatment of bipolar disorder in studies.
 They work by targeting neurotransmitters in the brain that help stabilize behavior and mood.